Learning objectives

 EXERCISE

-GOAL: Set up an MCP server that gives Claude controlled access to a document folder, enabling RAG-style workflows.
+GOAL: Set up an MCP server that gives Claude controlled access to a data source, then query it to ground Claude's responses in real documents instead of training data.

 01 Understand the default file access